-New biography released of SC Civil Rights activist - South Carolina Radio Network
+New biography released of SC civil rights activist - South Carolina Radio Network

-South Carolina native Cleveland Sellers Jr. endured pain, humiliation and incarceration when he was fighting for the rights of his fellow African-Americans.
+South Carolina native Cleveland Sellers Jr. endured pain, humiliation and incarceration while fighting for the rights of his fellow African-Americans.

-The early story of his struggle is now told in a biography, Outside Agitator, The Civil Rights Struggle of Cleveland Sellers Jr., written by Charleston Post and Courier reporter Adam Parker.
+The early story of his struggle is now told in a biography Outside Agitator, The Civil Rights Struggle of Cleveland Sellers Jr., written by Charleston Post and Courier reporter Adam Parker.

 “What it says is blacks have to figure out a way to pull themselves together and become more involved in the political, the social, economic systems in America,” Sellers said.

-From his work in the Civil Rights movement and his arrest after the Orangeburg Massacre, to his academic and educational career, Sellers’ life a part of American history.
+From his work in the Civil Rights movement and his arrest after the Orangeburg Massacre, to his academic career leading up to president of Voorhees College, Sellers’ life seems to be a part of American history.
 He said the book has the same message for both blacks and whites who read it.

 Sellers said with the deaths of Till and Medgar Evers, he knew growing up he had to change American society.